 - Children with social or medical issues that mean St John’s is their preference

 - Children who live within the parish of Farnworth and Kearsley***

 - All other children

-Children will be admitted to the Reception class at the beginning of the Autumn term before their fifth birthday, and to the Nursery class at the beginning of the Autumn term before their fourth birthday.
+Children will be admitted to the Reception class at the beginning of the Autumn term before their fifth birthday.
 Parents may request that their school place be deferred until later in the school year and if they do this the place will be held for the child.
 They cannot, however, defer entry beyond the beginning of the term after the child’s fifth birthday, nor beyond the school year for which the original application was accepted.
 Parents can also request that their child attends on a part time basis until the child reaches compulsory school age.

 Where we have more applications than places, the admissions criteria will be used.
 Children who are not admitted will have their name placed on a waiting list.
 The names on this waiting list will be in the order resulting from the application of the admissions criteria.
 Since the date of application cannot be a criterion for the order of names on the waiting list, late applicants for the school will be slotted into the order according to the extent to which they meet the criteria.